ohwada/sakura_iot_alpha/server/sakura_iot_fab_sensor/src/tool/README.md

 # tool - SAKURA IoT Platform Alpha

+- init.sh <br/>
+copy the following program to the system directory <br/>
 - check_server.py <br/>
 This program, to monitor the life-and-death of Sakura IoT Fab Sensor server. <br/>
 It is normal, that the unixtime sent back from the server and the current time of this program matches. <br/>